“Anyway we can get to the roof?”

 “I’ve decided to change the plan for today’s session to: Denial.
 In light of recent events I’ve been made aware of the power that denial can have on all of us…on each one of you.
 Denial can be tormenting, it sneaks in and infiltrates who we truly are.
 It takes control of all we do, say and think, until who we are becomes lost.
 It’s a parasite that must be exterminated.
 Less any more of you repeat Glen’s selfishness.

-“That’s one key flaw this group shares.
+“It’s one key flaw this group shares.
 Denial.
 I can’t believe I’d never seen the core issue before.
 You kids are all in denial and I’m going to work twice as hard to break you of this bad habit.
-You’re hurting people with your denial.
+You’re hurting people, with your denial.
 Your families…are hurting because of you.

 “You kids think you know everything but…there’s no way you can know yourselves as well as you think you do.
 You’re just kids.
 You…were born to be nothing but who you are when you’re born.
 You’re born a girl so you can be a girl, you’re born a boy so you can be a boy.
 There’s no in-between or way around it.